1146976048qq/DSCP/README.md

 the review info has been concluded in the feature embeddings.

+### Then
-### Then, we can run the baselines or the proposed model through:
+We can run the baselines or the proposed model through:

 ```
 python ../baseline/**.py or python dscp.py